What is a pebble tray? Do Your houseplants require one? Let’s talk about what it is, and what it may do for your houseplants.

-Humidity is important
+Humidity is important-pebble trays help

 Many people grab their mister and start misting the plant.
-It may be a comforting, soothing practice for you, but unfortunately, it isn’t the best solution for raising the humidity around your plants.
+It may be a comforting, soothing practice for you, but it isn’t the best solution for raising the humidity around your plants.
 A few things you CAN do that will help your plants include:

 Group your plants together

-Use an air deflector* to direct the air across the floor instead of up onto your plants.
+Use an air deflector to direct the air across the floor instead of up onto your plants.
 Below I show you the one on my vent so you can understand what you are looking for.

-Pebble trays are the way to go
+A pebble tray is the way to go

-The best way to raise the humidity though is to place your plant on a pebble tray.
-What is that?
-A pebble tray is simply a pebble filled saucer filled with water.
+A pebble tray is simply a pebble-filled saucer filled with water.
 The saucer needs to be larger than the saucer the plant is already sitting in.
-That way as the water evaporates is will raise the humidity around the plant.
+That way as the water evaporates it will raise the humidity around the plant.

 If the clay saucer isn’t attractive to you, choose a saucer that you like.
 I pick up glass saucers, ashtrays, and other containers at the thrift shops to use as saucers.
 They are cheap and pretty.